-This session invites contributions that critically examine the role of nature-based and community-led approaches in advancing disaster risk reduction and adaptation across diverse ecological and socio-economic settings.
-We particularly welcome research that:
+This session invites contributions that explore how nature-based and community-led approaches support disaster risk reduction, ecosystem restoration, and climate change adaptation across diverse ecological and socio-economic contexts, with a particular focus on research that:

-- Assesses the effectiveness of nature-based and community-led strategies in reducing disaster risk and enhancing climate resilience
+- Assesses the effectiveness of these strategies in reducing risk and enhancing climate resilience

-- Evaluates long-term resilience outcomes across varied ecological and socio-economic contexts
+- Evaluates long-term resilience and restoration outcomes across varied ecological and socio-economic contexts, including arid and semi-arid landscapes

 - Engages with Indigenous and local knowledge systems, emphasizing culturally grounded and community-driven solutions

-- Investigates the synergies and trade-offs of nature-based approaches and non-nature-based/conventional measures
+- Investigates synergies and trade-offs between nature-based approaches and conventional measures

 Convener: